nicklockwood/Consumer/README.md

 let fooOrbar: Consumer<String> = "foo" | "bar"
 ```

 Be careful when using the `|` operator for very complex expressions however, as it can cause Swift's compile time to go up exponentially due to the complexity of type inference.
 It's best to only use `|` for a small number of cases.
-If it's more than 4 or 5 you should probably use `any()` instead.
+If it's more than 4 or 5, or if it's deeply nested inside a complex expression, you should probably use `any()` instead.

 # Example Projects